 - Cover the bowl with plastic wrap, add to the fridge, and let chill for 30 minutes- 1 hour.

 - Cover a baking sheet in parchment paper and preheat the oven to 350F.
-Next, remove the dough from the fridge and use a 2 Tbsp cookie scoop to form your cookie dough (40 grams per cookie of dough).
+Next, remove the dough from the fridge and use a 2 tablespoon cookie scoop to form your cookie dough (40 grams per cookie of dough).

-- Roll into balls between your palms and then roll in the 2 Tbsp of sugar that was set aside so that each dough ball is coated.
+- Roll into balls between your palms and then roll in the 2 tablespoon of sugar that was set aside so that each dough ball is coated.
 Then, press a few pieces of the remaining crushed peppermint candies onto the top of each dough ball.

 - Place the candy cane cookie dough balls onto the baking sheet at least 2 inches apart since they will spread while baking.